 In addition, there are some basic steps you can take as well.
 Fertilizing your tree will help give it an immune boost; helping it to better fend off infections even if gypsy moths get ahold of it undetected.
 Then of course, there’s always water.
 Water is a tree’s best friend and will help you avoid any added stress caused by environmental factors like drought.

-At the end of the day, it’s worth it to call a pro to put a plan in place to help you manage.
-They’ll help you formulate a roadmap that will help keep your trees happy, healthy and gypsy moth free!
+It's worth it to call a pro to put a plan in place to help you manage at the end of the day.
+They'll help you formulate a roadmap that will help keep your trees happy, healthy, and gypsy moth free!
+Contact our arborist's for pest control in Greenland, NH.